LeATeP/zet/20220612010501/README.md

 the same as `grow` but opposite, object will shrink only when container is too small to fit. or refuse to shrink with 0 value

-- flex-basis: set initial size of flex item, default `auto`
+- flex-basis: set initial size of flex item, default `auto` if item size is 100, the basis has a priority and be put instead

 - gap: default 0
 add space between flex items, much like padding